Skip to main content

 .recognizeFromUrl()

-yield this.captcha.recognizeFromUrl(preset, url, overrides) - similar to the previous method, but the captcha will be loaded automatically by link (url), without using a proxy
+yield this.captcha.recognizeFromUrl(preset, url, overrides) - similar to the previous method, but the captcha will be automatically uploaded by the link (url), without using a proxy

 .reportBad()

-yield this.captcha.reportBad(preset, id, overrides) - report to the service that the captcha was recognized incorrectly
+yield this.captcha.reportBad(preset, id, overrides) - report to the service that the captcha was solved incorrectly

 this.utils.*